TaitoUnited/react-native-template/DEVELOPMENT.md

 All commit messages must be structured according to the [Conventional Commits](http://conventionalcommits.org/) convention as application version number and release notes are generated automatically for production release by the [semantic-release](https://github.com/semantic-release/semantic-release) library.

 You can manage environment and feature branches using taito-cli commands.
 Run `taito vc -h` for instructions.
 If you use git commands or git GUI tools instead, remember to follow the version control conventions defined by `taito vc conventions`.

-See the [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/04-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.
+See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/04-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 ## Releases